hrr43fec-luke/chat-service/README.md

 MongoDB is required.
 Default port (27017.)
 If your database has a username and password, you can set it in the ".env" file in the root of the project.

+### A .env is required in the root directory.
+Example:
+- SERVER_PORT=3002
+- DB_HOST=localhost
+- DB_PORT=27017
+- DB_USER=              // this may be left blank
+- DB_PWD=              // this may be left blank

-After installing node modules,
+### After installing node modules,
 1. npm run build
 2. npm run seed (this will put a bunch of data in the DB)
 3. optionally run npm test --coverage (to see if everything is working)

-npm run start will run nodemon on port 3002 (i.e. localhost:3002 will bring up the module)
+npm run start    // will run nodemon on port 3002 (i.e. localhost:3002 will bring up the module)

 You can look at different sets of data for videos 1-10 like this: localhost:3002/?2